ritvikrao/charm_graph_code/README.md

     * Standard TRAM smp
     * HTRAM non-smp
     * HTRAM smp
-Also, this repo includes code for reading edge lists using CkIO.
+Also, this repo includes code for reading edge lists using CkIO, and just a sequential read based on ifstream.

 Dependencies: Charm++ (github.com/UIUC-PPL/charm)